fastly/compute-js-esi/README.md

   * `esiPrefix` (optional, advanced)

     A string value or `null`, used to specify a default XML prefix identifier to interpret as an ESI tag.

-    > The default value is `'esi'` for convenience.
     If you wish to suppress this functionality altogether, set this value to `null`.
-See [XML Namespacing](#xml-namespacing) below for details.
+    See [Custom Namespace Prefix](#custom-namespace-prefix) below for details.

+    > The default value is `'esi'`.

 ## Notes